-If you’re a CEO, a business leader or entrepreneur, it’s likely that you’re in a good position to talk publicly about your experiences, share your knowledge and even voice your opinions – activity that’s often referred to as ‘thought leadership’.
+If you’re a CEO, a business leader or entrepreneur, it’s likely that you’re interested in building a personal brand.
+You’re in a good position to talk publicly about your experiences, share your knowledge, and even voice your opinions.
+This is the activity that’s often referred to as ‘thought leadership’.

 We’re sharing our insight in this blog, expanding on the benefits of building a personal brand.